QuantumManiac/qboard/README.md

 # QBoard
-A custom (almost) full-size mechanical keyboard
+A custom (almost) full-size mechanical keyboard with a detachable numpad